Overview of the Azure Content Delivery Network (CDN)

 Even when HTTPS is enabled, content from the CDN can be retrieved using both HTTP and HTTPS.

-For more information on enabling HTTPS for CDN content, see How to Enable CDN for Windows Azure.
+For more information on enabling HTTPS for CDN content, see How to Enable the Content Delivery Network (CDN) for Azure.

 You can map the CDN HTTP endpoint to a custom domain name and use that name to request objects from the CDN.

-For more information on mapping a custom domain, see How to Map CDN Content to a Custom Domain.
+For more information on mapping a custom domain, see How to Map Content Delivery Network (CDN) Content to a Custom Domain.

 ConceptsBlob Service Concepts

-Other ResourcesBest Practices for the Windows Azure Content Delivery Network
+Other ResourcesBest Practices for the Azure Content Delivery Network